cardo-org/Rembus.jl/docs/src/http_api.md

 GET `http[s]://broker_host:port/{method_name}`

+A RPC uses a GET verb because GET is used by default to request data from the server.

 The body of the request is the JSON formatted list of arguments expected by the remote method or a JSON formatted value if the remote method expect a single argument.

 The return value is JSON encoded in the response body.